How to Prepare for Your First Physical Therapy Appointment

 Think of some goals to get back to

 before your headache starts.
-This will help your PT to get an idea of your current functional level
+This will help your PT to get an idea of your current functional level so they can set attainable goals.

 Clothing to wear